evandisoft/RedOnion/MunSharp/Overview.md

 - Give the user something close to the normal lua debugging experience.

 Todo:
-- Modify license
+- Make some in-game test scripts.
-- Make some test scripts for in and out of the game.
+- Do something about the failing lua os test.